 This potager’s herb is full of menthol, which has notable decongestant properties that could help nasal polyp symptoms.

-Studies show that menthol in steam inhalation can help with decongestion and treating common cold-like symptoms.
+A 2015 study showed that menthol in steam inhalation can help with decongestion and treating common cold-like symptoms.

 To use: Create a dilute water solution of peppermint essential oil (3–5 drops oil to every ounce water).
 With clean cotton swab, dab solution in nasal passages.